-One of the highlights of the trip is getting up close to the breathing blowhole.
+One of the highlights of the half day trip is getting up close to the breathing blowhole.
 The sound of the air and spray of water blowing from the side of a cliff are a spectacular sight.
 When you are not stopped to take in the views, the boat weaves between rocky crags and islands at high speed – it’s a hoot!

 Another feature of the tour are wildlife encounters.
 While there are no guarantees of what you will see, dolphins, seals and whales are often in the area.
 Sea eagles and albatross are also often sighted gliding overhead.

 Back on land, you can try for another wildlife experience – spotting a Bruny Island white wallaby.

 While it sounds like some sort of mythical marsupial possibly dreamt up around a late night campfire, it is a real thing.
 Seeing one is must for any wildlife enthusiast.

 We have a patchy wildlife spotting record.
 Dugongs, platypuses and cassowaries have given us some grief over the years.
 As a result, my hope of seeing a white wallaby was low.
 So, as we walked up the jetty after our Bruny Island cruise, I had to look twice to believe what I saw.

 There, sitting in the backyard of a holiday shack, was the unmistakable shape of a wallaby, a bright white wallaby.
 I put my camera on full zoom and managed to take a terrible picture of it.
 As I lined up another shot, the shack owner appeared and kindly invited me up for a closer look.

 They are stunning looking creatures.
 Despite being only a few metres from it, I was so excited I managed to take yet another terrible picture.
 While I don’t recommend staking out private property, the area at the southern end of Adventure Bay is the best place to see them.